DaoCloud/DaoCloud-docs/docs/en/dce/features.md

 - Cloud-native ability of continuous delivery, containerized management of application construction environment, and custom build machine and other resources to ensure pipeline-level resource isolation, and supporting multiple types of application deployment, making the delivery of cloud-native application easier.

-- Improve R&D(Research and Development) efficiency.
-In a visual pipeline construction environment, declarative steps are pre packaged, and complex pipelines can be created without scripts, making operation simple.
+- Improve R&D (Research and Development) efficiency.
+In a visual pipeline construction environment, declarative steps are pre-packaged, and complex pipelines can be created without scripts, making operation simpler.
 The environment can be automatically created/destroyed according to the resource size to avoid resource waste.

 - Pipelines are code.
 Pipelines based on declarative (grammar) are easy to learn.
 The grammar of different steps is standardized.
 Its configuration is characterized by controllable version, modularization, reusability and declarative.

 - DevOps tools popular in the community are integrated.
 Stepes in a single pipelines can run on multiple operating systems and multiple architecture nodes.
 Independent deployment on public cloud, private cloud or host is supported, and enterprise owned systems and platform can be well integrated.
-  The integration of mainstream software in the industry, such as Kubernetes, Gitlab, SonarQube, Harbor, etc. are supported.
+  The integration of mainstream software in the industry, such as Kubernetes, Gitlab, SonarQube, Harbor, are supported.

 === "[Multi-cloud application dispatch](../kairship/01product/whatiskair.md)"